wso2-incubator/wso2-engineering-efficiency/OpenPR/README.md

 # Dashboard Implementation

-1. First you have to add the OpenPRAnalysis folder into your your php server directory. (/opt/lampp/htdocs)
+1. First you have to add the OpenPRAnalysis folder into your php server directory. (/opt/lampp/htdocs)
 	*** Ensure your pc have xampp